Cyphrme/Coze/README.md

 See `docs/developement.md` for the Go development guide.

-## Standard Coze
+## Coze Core and Coze Standard
-The sections above are defined as "Core Coze".
+The sections above are defined as "Coze Core".
 Further expansions on Coze may be included in "Coze Standard".
-Further draft, proposals, and extended algorithm support are planned in "Coze Experimental".
+Draft, proposals, and extended algorithm support are planned in "Coze Experimental".

 See `normal.go` for an example of a Coze Standard feature not included in Core Coze.